neocoder/neoplan/README.md

 ### jobs(mongoskin query)

-Lets you query all of the jobs in the agenda job's database.
+Lets you query all of the jobs in the neoplan job's database.
 This is a full [mongoskin](https://github.com/kissjs/node-mongoskin)
 `find` query.
 See mongoskin's documentation for details.

 ```js